JAHE111/git/readme.txt

 hello everybody!
-create a new branch is so simple.
+create a new branch is so simply.